rbbri/makersbnb/readme.md

 I would like spaces to still be available until a booking is confirmed
 ```

-## Our Approach ##
+## Our approach ##

 We are using Ruby and Sinatra to implement this project.
-Our calendar  We will use rubocop to assess style, simplecov to assess our test coverage and flog to assess the complexity of our code.
+The calendar uses the Pickadate package which required some JavaScript to be included in our program.
+We used rubocop to assess style and simplecov to assess our test coverage.

-Our definition of done:
+Our standards for completion were:
 * 95% test coverage
 * No linting issues with rubocop

-* Methods with a flog complexity under 6
+## Plans for further development ##

+* To send emails to users in the following situations
+  - they sign up
+  - create a space
+  - they update a space
+  - a user requests to book their space
+  - a booking or request is made
+* Users/owners can delete or edit requests/bookings
+* To deploy to Heroku
-* Classes with a flog complexity under 15
+* To *automatically* reject all booking which clash with a confirmed booking

+## Contributors ##

+Chris Cooksley (Learner5200)
+Robin Johnson (rbbri)
+Jude Lloyd-Jones (JL-J)
+Imogen Misso (imogenmisso)